- Reviews: 13682

 Well I guess it might be classed as unique as the owner came with us to show us the room and ensure we could work the AC/heater.

 There were a number of Austin Healeys gracing the parking area...on the way home from a Queensland car get together...oh yes there were drivers!
 One car had a rack with a plastic covered suitcase...a good idea I reckon.

 We paid $110A for a double in 2012

-This caravan park has always appealed to me, and I know why, because it set in amongst the huge granite boulders that are common in this area.
+This caravan park has always appealed to me and I know why!
+It's because it's set in amongst the huge granite boulders that are common in this area.

 There were Cottages and Cabins available for hire too.

 In Summer, there would be plenty of shade, as the tall Poplars would be in leaf, in Autumn, it would be pretty with their leaves turning gold.

 We had a good stay here, and would return.